- Home

 Communications Supervisor

 Jessica DeFilippo serves as the Communications Supervisor.
-She currently odefilippoversees a team of 6 full-time Station House Officers in the communications division.
+She currently oversees a team of 6 full-time Station House Officers in the communications division.
 With nearly a decade of experience in the field, Jessica is committed to ensuring that her team provides the highest level of service to the community.

 As a communications supervisor, Jessica's role is responsible for ensuring that the communications division operates smoothly and efficiently, with a focus on responding quickly and effectively to emergency situations.
 The communications division operates 24 hours a day, 7 days a week, providing around-the-clock service to those in need.